Rower Megan Del Pozzi representing WCC at NCAA Student-Athlete Leadership Forum

 Being a voice and a leader

 Six days a week before dawn, the rowing team has to carve out an extra 45 minutes of travel time to get to Vancouver, Wash. for practices.
-As a student, Del Pozzi said she looks forward to getting those extra minutes of sleep.
+As students, according to Del Pozzi, looks forward to get that extra minutes of sleep and knowing that the dock is nearby will make their lives easier.

 Glenna Andrews, athletics coordinator of student-athlete leadership and development, played a vital role in fostering Del Pozzi’s leadership skills.
 Andrews was also the one who recommended Del Pozzi for the NCAA Leadership Forum.